 So what is this Auxiliar de Conversación program?

-Spain is really trying to ramp up the English level of the country.
+There are countries all over the world where English teachers are in demand, and Spain is really trying to ramp up the English level of its citizens.
 Teachers are required to have a certain level of English, and there are bilingual schools all over the place.
 The thing is though, they need a bit of help.
 The Spanish government invites a certain number of people every year from English speaking countries like the USA, Canada, Australia and New Zealand to come and be conversation assistants.
 If you’re from the United Kingdom the British Council has a Language Assistants in Spain program that runs in the same way with equal pay and hours, the applications are just done through them instead.
 You’ll need to have completed at least two years of university, but the program is offered to graduates as well.

 Your job is to help the teachers and students in bilingual schools across Spain with their English.
 This is everything from pronunciation to easy chats to explaining academic concepts in English.
 You can be in a primary school, secondary school, or even both.